Positioning of the Master Design

-The methods that we give the students to conduct designerly and in-depth research into their design question together with participants support this.
-Each student maps out a personal path and contributes in his/her own context to designed solutions for specific issues.
+Our unique approach is to focus on the students’ own design goals, making room for designer-led change of the field.
+The methods that we share support this designer-led change.
+Each student maps out a personal path and contributes designed solutions/provocations/speculations in their chosen context.
 By working on this for two study years, they lay a solid foundation for their new professional practice.
-When they graduate with us, designers have developed their own methodology of design research and reflection in a specific context.
-In addition, through their design request, they found a place as experts in a new, meaningful network.
+When they graduate with us, designers have developed their own methodology of design research and reflection and found a place as experts in a new, meaningful network.

 International perspective